Subhas Anandan: Early life

-Anandan was born on 25 December 1947 to Raman Anandan and Govindan Pushpanjaly, in Travanore-Cochin, (now Kerala, India.
+Anandan was born in post-British Raj on 25 December 1947 to Raman Anandan and Govindan Pushpanjaly in Travancore-Cochin (now Kerala, India).
 When he was five months old, the family migrated from India to Singapore, where his father had found work as a clerk in the British Royal Navy.
 They lived in the staff quarters within the British naval base in Sembawang until his father retired in the early 1970s.

 Anandan attended primary and secondary school in the naval base, first at Admiralty Asian School and then Naval Base School, where he excelled academically.
-In 1963, after achieving a first grade in his Senior Cambridge (now 'O' Level) examinations, he went back India to study medicine in Madras (now Chennai) under the request of his mother.
+In 1963, after achieving a first grade in his Senior Cambridge (now 'O' Level) examinations, he went back to India to study medicine in Madras (now Chennai) under the request of his mother.
 But after the first few lessons, he was convinced that he was not meant to be a doctor.
 He returned home after three months and started his pre-university education at Raffles Institution in 1964.

 After completing his Higher School Certificate (now 'A' Level) examinations, he wanted to join the police force but eventually enrolled in the University of Singapore (now National University of Singapore) at the insistence of his father.
 While pursuing a degree in law, he participated in various extra-curricular activities, including playing on the university's football team and serving as secretary-general of the Socialists' Club.
+In law school, he was a classmate of Lawrence Ang, who would become a future deputy public prosecutor in Singapore.
 He obtained his law degree in 1970 and went on to become to the protégé of Chan Sek Keong, then a senior partner at law firm Shook Lin & Bok and, later, a Chief Justice of Singapore.